Oceans Ate Alaska: History

-Members
+Band members

 Before coming to the current line up, the band went through various member changes.
 The release of 'Clocks' music video feature James Harrison on vocals, Jibs on rhythm guitar, Josh Salthouse on lead guitar, Alex Hudrey on bass, and Chris Turner on drums.
 In 2012, the original bassist, Alex Hurdley left the band and was replaced by George Arvanitis for a short amount of time.
 After the release of 'To Catch a Flame' music video, Josh Salthouse and George Arvanitis left the band and were soon replaced by Adam Zytkiewicz and Mike Stanton respectively.
 In late 2016, frontman James Harrison parted ways with the band due to personal differences.
 On 1 February 2017, via their official facebook page, the band announced that they have found a new vocalist, Jake Noakes, in addition of Jake being a long time friend with Chris.
 On 11 November 2020, original vocalist James Harrison returned to the line-up while Jake Noakes stepped down from his position.
 Jake stated on his Instagram account that he was happy to see James back.

+In January 2024, James Harrison left the band again, and was replaced by Spitting Teeth vocalist Joel Heywood.
+Adam Zytkiewicz also left the band around the same time, with James Kennedy taking over both lead and rhythm guitars.